libremente/PDFMerger/README.md

 ```

 ### Licensing
-* This software has been released under the terms of a MIT License from creator.
-Also this version of the code uses the same MIT license.
+* This software has been released under the terms of a MIT License from the creator in 2009.
+Also this modified version of the code is released under the same MIT license.
-* FPDI is released under Apache License version 2.0, and the copyright 2004-2013 belongs to Setasign - Jan Slabon
+* FPDI is released under Apache License version 2.0, and the copyright 2004-2013 belongs to Setasign - Jan Slabon.
-* TCPDF is released under a GNU-LGPL v3 license, and the Copyright (C) 2002-2014 belongs to Nicola Asuni
+* TCPDF is released under a GNU-LGPL v3 license, and the Copyright (C) 2002-2014 belongs to Nicola Asuni.